semenmiroshnichenko/DebianKindle/README.md

 # Installing Debian on your Kindle

+## Update 2022: This project live again, I updated the image creation script to use an archive repository to make it work on Kindle 3 WiFi (with Keyboard).

+Have fun!
+Simon.

-# Update (2020): This project is deprecated.
+Update (2020): This project is deprecated.
 I have no idea if any of the following instructions are still accurate, or if any of the links are still working.
 I have now moved over to [Gitlab](https://gitlab.com/kathamer).

 ## Installing Debian on your Kindle